Joshua099/R6Siege_DataAnalysisProject/README.md

 **"WHAT AM I LOOKING AT HERE?"**

-- The entire project process from start to finish is documented in the Jupyter Notebook named " ".
+- **r6_DA_process.ipynb.** The entire project process from start to finish is documented in this Jupyter Notebook.
 Start here.

 - The Practice Files Folder are there just for those curious to see all my attempts to get things to work.
 It's a mess and is intended to stay that way.